brainhubeu/hadron/packages/hadron-security/README.md

 };
 ```

-`Of course you can add additional properties if you want.`

-Now you need to prepare your hadron configuration file, where you can add secured routes, for example:
+Now You need to prepare Your hadron configuration file, where You can add secured routes, for example:

 ```javascript
 // index.js